- Download our Moving to Stockholm Guide (PDF)

 Expats will have no shortage of areas and suburbs to choose from in the lovely city of Stockholm.
 If they choose to live near the city centre, they'll have everything at their fingertips without needing a car, whereas those living in suburban areas just outside of Stockholm are closer to parks, lakes and international schools.

 Public transport does exist in the suburbs, but commuting to the city can be time consuming, meaning that a car may be necessary.
 On the other hand, living in the inner city tends to be more expensive and the demand for housing much higher.

 Choosing where to live in Stockholm ultimately depends on an expat’s individual needs.
 Young working couples often enjoy a city life close to their workplaces and nightlife venues, while many expat families prefer a bigger house in a leafy suburb near good schools so that their children don’t have to commute.

 City living in Stockholm

 While some areas are more popular than others, expats don’t seem to favour any specific neighbourhood in Stockholm.
 Some of the most popular areas in Stockholm include Södermalm, Kungsholmen and Östermalm.

 The western part of inner-city Stockholm is an island called Kungsholmen.
 This island is a residential area but is also fairly industrialised.
 There are many down-to-earth bars and restaurants in this neighbourhood, making it perfect for young expat couples.

 The island has its own shopping mall and excellent access to public transport.
-The views from this area of Stockholm are particularly beautiful and the centre of the island has many quaint streets to explore.
+The views from this part of Stockholm are particularly beautiful and the centre of the island has many quaint streets to explore.